sapegin/mrm/docs/Getting_started.md

 This will prompt for all [ESLint Mrm task options](https://github.com/sapegin/mrm/tree/master/packages/mrm-task-eslint#options) prior to running the task.
 It will also use **command line parameters** and **config files** as defaults for each option.

 **When to use:** use this configuration mode for one-time running Mrm (typically with `npx`) when you don't know available options upfront and don't want to create a config file.

-> **:warning::** Interactive mode was introduced in Mrm `2.1.0`, and requires tasks to provide options in a new format.
-Core tasks are in the process of upgrading, and current status can be followed on [issue #55](https://github.com/sapegin/mrm/issues/55).
-See [Writing tasks](./Writing_tasks.md) for more details.

 ### Command line parameters